venka66/VNC-Server-Configuration-and-Access/README.md

          $ vncserver -localhost no :1

    - The above command launches a VNC server instance on port `5901`.
 We added `-localhost no` to be able to access the server via VNC from the outside.

+* Step 5: Ensure VNC server port is open for the client connection
+   - We must make the `5901` port that we configured earlier for the VNC server use, is open in our firewall.
+Leaving this unconfigured might result in a [connection timed out error](https://bobcares.com/blog/vnc-timed-out-waiting-for-the-response-from-the-host-computer/) during the client connection attempt.

+         $ /sbin/iptables -I INPUT 1 -p TCP --dport 5901 -j ACCEPT
+         $ iptables save